 To understand the world around us and to develop compassion, we incorporate numerous service opportunities, mission trips and Bible studies.
-We supplement the curriculum from the Council for Spiritual and Ethical Education with our monthly character trait program.
+Click here for more info on religous education curriculum.

 Our school crest symbolizes our values.
 The lamb represents Jesus – we are his children.
 The Bible is the foundation for our Judeo-Christian teaching and principles.
 The dove symbolizes peace and our goal to encourage peacemakers.
 The lamp says we are called to be the light in the world.

 - 1999 Sophia Academy was founded by Marie Corrigan, for her daughter Caroline.
 It began with 11 students and 2 teachers in grades 1-5.
 It was given the name "Sophia" which means "wisdom" and served as the only Christian school in Georgia for a faith based multi-sensory, small class size school for students with non-traditonal leaning styles.

 - 2000-2002 Middle school classes and a music teacher and were added.
 Parent Council hosted its first Masterpiece Gala.
 The school gained accreditation from the Georgia Accrediting Commission.